marcob/Singularity/Docs/getting-started/basic-examples.md

 ```

 `POST`ing this to Singularity we now have a docker container with mapped ports connected to a load balancer and running via the SingularityExecutor.

+Note that the SingularityExecutor [also has docker support](../reference/container-options.md) (separate form the mesos docker containerizer).
+By specifying a `containerInfo` section, the SingularityExecutor will manage the lifecycle of your container.